-The selling stockholders have granted the underwriters an option to buy up to 1,395,000 additional shares of Class A common stock to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The selling stockholders have granted the underwriters an option to buy up to 1,591,087 additional shares of Class A common stock to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days to exercise this option.
 If the underwriters exercise this option, they will each purchase additional shares approximately in proportion to the amounts specified in the table above.
 The selling stockholders will pay the expenses associated with the exercise of the over-allotment option.

-No Sales of Similar Securities
+No Sales of Similar Securitie

 We and our executive officers and directors and those original shareholders who are not selling in this offering have entered into lock-up agreements with the underwriters.
-Under these agreements, we and each of these persons may not, without the prior written approval of Banc of America Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated on behalf of the underwriters, offer, sell, contract to sell or otherwise dispose of or hedge our Class A common stock or securities convertible into or exchangeable for our Class A common stock with the underwriters and without notice by Banc of America Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated, at their sole discretion.
-Except as described below, the company's original shareholders who are selling stockholders (constituting all but one of the selling stockholders, which is a charitable organization) have each agreed with the underwriters and us that they will not sell or otherwise dispose of any shares of Class A common stock, or securities convertible into or exchangeable for our Class A common stock, without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
-Shares beneficially owned by R. Craig Bryson are subject to this lock-up arrangement for a period of 180 days.
+Under these agreements, we and each of these persons may not, without the prior written approval of Banc of America Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated on behalf of the underwriters, offer, sell, contract to sell or otherwise dispose of or hedge our Class A common stock or securities convertible into or exchangeable for our Class A common stock or securities convertible into or exchangeable for our Class A common stock or securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated, at their sole discretion.
+In addition, the company's original shareholders who are selling stockholders (constituting all but one of the selling stockholders, which is a charitable organization) have each agreed with the underwriters and us that they will not sell or otherwise dispose of any shares of Class A common stock, or securities convertible into or exchangeable for our Class A common stock, without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
 This agreement is subject to the following exceptions, none of which could result in selling stockholders receiving cash proceeds from the disposition of their shares within the two-year period:

-- l charitable donations in the second year of up to 500,000 shares in the aggregate by the selling stockholders to a charitable organization; - $1 \quad \text{transfers of common stock to selling stockholders from fixed charitable remainder trusts established by the selling stockholder;} \\$ - 1 transfers of common stock to immediate family members or related persons or estate planning entities who agree to be bound by the terms of this two-year lock-up agreement; - 1 sales of shares of which the selling stockholder is deemed to have beneficial ownership but whose interest presents no opportunity to profit from the shares being sold; and - 1 transfers of shares by lenders under an existing pledge of shares as security for a loan of approximately \$20 million to Nedra D. Roney in the case of a default under the loan or in connection with a refinancing thereof.
+- l charitable donations in the second year of up to 500,000 shares in the aggregate by the selling stockholders to a charitable organization; - 1 transfers of common stock to selling stockholders from fixed charitable remainder trusts established by the selling stockholder; - 1 transfers of common stock to immediate family members or related persons or estate planning entities who agree to be bound by the terms of this two-year lock-up agreement; - 1 sales of shares of which the selling stockholder is deemed to have beneficial ownership but whose interest presents no opportunity to profit from the shares being sold; and - 1 transfers of shares by lenders under an existing pledge of shares as security for a loan of approximately \$20 million to Nedra D. Roney in the case of a default under the loan or in connection with a refinancing thereof.